Pfizer Inc. (PFE) Shares Up Despite Recent Market Volatility

-Pfizer Inc. (NYSE: PFE)’s stock price has increased by 0.52 compared to its previous closing price of 40.18.
-However, the company has experienced a 0.72% gain in its stock price over the last five trading sessions.
+Pfizer Inc. (NYSE: PFE)’s stock price has increased by 1.04 compared to its previous closing price of 40.38. but the company has seen a 1.02% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 03/13/23 that Pfizer Agrees to Buy Seagen for $43 Billion

 Is It Worth Investing in Pfizer Inc. (NYSE: PFE) Right Now?